 Therapy for treatment

-According to a statement from the Office on Women’s Health in the U.S. Department of Health and Human Services, studies have shown that women who undergo talk therapy during infertility treatments were more likely to get pregnant than those who didn’t go to talk therapy.
+According to a statement from the Office on Women’s Health in the U.S. Department of Health and Human Services, studies have shown that people who undergo talk therapy during infertility treatments were more likely to get pregnant than those who didn’t go to talk therapy.
 So there is some evidence to support that therapy can actually increase your chances of conceiving.

 Antidepressants for treatment